Get your kicks: Sneaker Con SEA is back with streetwear legends and exclusive drops

 Witnessing this innovative hack was a revelation for Ong, who began experimenting on his own pair of Airwalk shoes.

-“From then on, I’ve been constantly tinkering with sneakers – adding, cutting and modifying them for over two decades,” he says.
+“Since then, I’ve been constantly tinkering with sneakers – adding, cutting and modifying them for over two decades,” he says.

 While his sneakers can go for thousands of dollars, he says: “My hope is for Singaporeans to move beyond the resell mentality.
 Let’s shift our focus from flipping sneakers for profit to focus on the love of the culture.”